KristinaTalalaievska/visualization/02_activities/assignments/assignment_4.md

 > Who is your intended audience?

   Intended Audience:
-- General Public: Inform about vaccination rates.
+- General Public: Knowing about vaccination rates.
 - Health Officials and governmental authorities: Insights for public health decisions.
 - Health Researchers: Analyze vaccination trends.
 > What information or message are you trying to convey with your visualization?